Andrew II of Hungary: Duke of Croatia and Dalmatia (1197–1204)

-His nephew's guardian (1204–1205)
+Nephew's guardian (1204–1205)

 King Emeric died on 30 November 1204.
 Andrew governed the kingdom as Ladislaus's regent, but subsequently he counted his regnal years from the time of his brother's death, showing that he already regarded himself as the lawful monarch during Ladislaus III's reign.
-Pope Innocent told Andrew that he should remain loyal to Ladislaus, also instructing him to fulfill his vow to lead a crusade, to secure the incomes of the dowager queen Constance of Aragon and to keep royal property intact.
+Pope Innocent told Andrew that he should remain loyal to Ladislaus, also instructing him to fulfill his vow to lead a crusade, to secure the incomes of Emeric's widow and Ladislaus III's mother, Constance of Aragon, and to keep royal property intact.
 The pope's letters suggest that serious tensions burdened the relationship between Andrew and Constance after Emeric's death.

 Instead, Andrew seized the money that Emeric had deposited for Ladislaus in Pilis Abbey.
-He also confiscated a significant portion of private wealth from Constance, who deposited it in the Stephanites' convent in Esztergom prior to that, in addition to the denial of dowry from her.
-Ladislaus's mother, Constance of Aragon, fled from Hungary, taking her son and the Holy Crown to Austria.
+He also confiscated a significant portion of private wealth from Constance, who deposited it in the Stephanites' convent in Esztergom prior to that, in addition to the denial of her dower.
+Queen Constance fled from Hungary, taking her son and the Holy Crown to Austria.
 According to the Annals of Admont, "some bishops and nobles" escorted them, breaking through the blockade that Andrew erected along the Austrian border.
-Andrew prepared for a war against Leopold VI, Duke of Austria, but Ladislaus suddenly died in Vienna on 7 May 1205.
-Andrew sent Peter, Bishop of Győr to Austria, who successfully recovered the Holy Crown.
+Andrew prepared for a war against Leopold VI of Austria, but Ladislaus suddenly died in Vienna on 7 May 1205.
+Andrew sent Bishop Peter of Győr to Austria, who successfully recovered the Holy Crown.